refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/2-create-dataprovider.md

   const queryFilters: { [key: string]: string } = {};

   filters?.map((filter): void => {
+    /**
+     * It supports the refine `and` and `or` operators, but it is not implemented because it does not support this API.
+     * You can refer to the nestjsx-crud data provider for details.
+    */
-    // and and or operators support is not implemented yet if ("field" in filter) {
+    if ("field" in filter) {
       const { field, operator, value } = filter;
       const mappedOperator = mapOperator(operator);